The Right Honourable David Johnston, Governor General of Canada

-His Excellency the Right Honourable David Johnston, Governor General of Canada, was chosen to receive the 2010 Symons Medal and give the 8th National Symons Lecture on the State of Canadian Confederation.
-The lecture took place on Monday, November 8, 2010 in the Centre’s Homburg Theatre.
+His Excellency the Right Honourable David Johnston, Governor General of Canada, was awarded the 2010 Symons Medal and gave the 8th National Symons Lecture on the State of Canadian Confederation.
+The lecture took place on Monday, November 8, 2010 in the Centre’s Homburg Theatre1.

 He was joined by the Premier of Prince Edward Island, the Honourable Robert Ghiz, and George Kitching, co-chair of the Symons Medal and Lecture.